ABOUT THE EVENT

 - Soil conditioners

-TRACK 13 Ecology: The scientific study of relation, abundance and distribution of organisms and their relative interaction with the environment is called as ecology.
-It is a web or network of relations among organisms at different scales of organization, from smallest bacteria to the huge tropical forest trees.
-Physiology, genetics, behaviour and evolution are the primary disciplines relating to ecology.
+TRACK 13 Ecology: The scientific study of relation, abundance, and distribution of organisms in context to their relative interaction with the environment is called as ecology.
+It is a web of relations among organisms at different scales of organization, from the smallest to the biggest.
+Physiology, genetics, behavior, and evolution are the highlighted disciplines relating to ecology.

 - Ecosystem ecology